oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_object_storage_bucket_facts_module.rst

 - Fetches details about one or multiple Bucket resources in Oracle Cloud Infrastructure
 - Gets a list of all BucketSummary items in a compartment.
 A BucketSummary contains only summary fields for the bucket and does not contain fields like the user-defined metadata.
+- ListBuckets returns a BucketSummary containing at most 1000 buckets.
+To paginate through more buckets, use the returned `opc-next-page` value with the `page` request parameter.
 - To use this and other API operations, you must be authorized in an IAM policy.
 If you are not authorized, talk to an administrator.
 If you are an administrator who needs to write policies to give users access, see `Getting Started with Policies <https://docs.cloud.oracle.com/Content/Identity/Concepts/policygetstarted.htm>`_.
 - If *bucket_name* is specified, the details of a single Bucket will be returned.